javda4/mechatronics_software_intro_project_2023-2024/README.md

 <br>

 ### Download ROS 2 Foxy
-Start by going to the [ROS2 Foxy Documentation](https://docs.ros.org/en/foxy/index.html) page
+Start by right clicking and opening the following link in a new tab [ROS2 Foxy Documentation](https://docs.ros.org/en/foxy/index.html)